MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 6. In the body of the message, under the text you added in the previous step, you will attach a link to the document that you created in the prior task.
 However, to do so, you must first share the document with Joni Sherman, and when doing so, you will apply restricted **View only** permissions.
 To do so, you must leave this email and return to your document and share it with Joni.
 Once you copy the link that's created during the sharing process, you will return to this email and paste in the link. <br/>

-	In your Edge browser, select the **ProtectedDocument1** tab displaying the document that you created in the prior task.
+	In your Edge browser, select the **ProtectedDocument1** tab, which should still be displaying the document that you created in the prior task.
 At the top-right side of the page, below Holly Dickson's name and initials, select the **Share** button.
 In the drop-down menu that appears, select **Share**.

-7. In the **Share "ProtectedDocument1"** window that appears, select the **Gear icon** (Link settings) next to the **Copy link** button.
+7. In the **Share "ProtectedDocument1"** window that appears, select the gear (**Link settings**) icon that appears next to the **Copy link** button.

-8. On the **Link settings** window that appears, select **People you choose**. <br/>
+8. On the **Link settings** window that appears, select the **People you choose** option.

-	Under **More settings**, the current option is **Can edit**.
+9. Under **More settings**, the current option is **Can edit**.
 You plan to share this document with Joni Sherman, but you only want Joni to be able to view the document.
 To make this permissions change, select **Can edit**.
-In the menu that appears, you can see that **Can edit** has a check mark next to it, which indicates this is the current setting.
+In the menu that appears, review the available options.
+You can see that **Can edit** has a check mark next to it, which indicates this is the current setting.
 To limit Joni to read-only permission, select **Can view** and then select **Apply**.

-9. Back on the **Share "ProtectedDocument1"** window, enter **Joni** in the **Add a name, group, or email** Field.
-A list of users whose name starts with **joni** should appear.
+10. This returns you to the **Share "ProtectedDocument1"** window.
+Enter **Joni** in the **Add a name, group, or email** Field.
+A list of users whose name starts with **Joni** should appear.
 Select **Joni Sherman**.

-10. On the **Share "ProtectedDocument1"** window, hover your mouse over the "eye" icon that appears to the right of Joni's name.
+11. On the **Share "ProtectedDocument1"** window, hover your mouse over the "eye" icon that appears to the right of Joni's name.
 Doing so should display **Can view**, which is the current setting that you assigned to her for this document.
 The "eye" icon is the designation for "Can view".
 Select the **Copy link** button.

-11. Once the **Link copied** message appears at the bottom of the **Share "ProtectedDocument1"** window, then select the X in the upper-right corner of the window to close it.
+12. Once the **Link copied** message appears at the bottom of the **Share "ProtectedDocument1"** window, then select the X in the upper-right corner of the window to close it.

-12. In your Edge browser, select the **Mail - Holly Dickson -Outlook** tab to return back to your email message.
-In the body of the message, under the text you added earlier, paste in the link to the shared document that you just copied to your clipboard.
+13. In your Edge browser, select the **Mail - Holly Dickson -Outlook** tab to return back to your email message.
+In the body of the message, under the text you added earlier, paste (Ctrl+V) in the link to the shared document that you just copied to your clipboard.
 A link for the file named **ProtectedDocument1.docx** should appear.

-13. Select **Send**.
+14. Select **Send**.

-14. A **Recipients can't access links** message should appear.
+15. A **Recipients can't access links** message should appear.
 This message is a result of Microsoft Entra ID Protection recognizing the fact that you included your personal email address in the email, which doesn't have permission to access the document.
 For the purpose of this lab test, select **Send anyway**.

-15. Select **Send**.

 16. Switch to **LON-CL2**.